Tariqalrehily/whatocook/README.md

 * Ingredients
 * Recipe steps
 * Required Tools
+* Recipe Image

 whatocook application is built as part of code institute Milestone project.

 Go to Live site [whatocook link](https://whatocook.herokuapp.com/)

-# The UX:
+# The UX
 ## The UX design
 The app has two primary type of users: user who wish to store a new cooking recipe and a user who wish to search for a recipe.

 [Wireframe mockups](https://github.com/Tariqalrehily/whatocook/blob/master/Wireframe_mockups.pdf)

 ### User adding a new recipe
 * I want to be able to store a new recipe, as such I can navigate to the top right of the home page to find in the Nav bar a Add recipe link to link to a new page for adding a new recipe by filling a form inputs for the recipe and when I finish, I can hit the Add Recipe green button at the end on add recipe html page to add the recipe, and the user will be redirected to the home page.
 * I want to enter the recipe information.
-The user can do so, by selecting a cuisine, enter a recipe name, enter recipe name, enter ingredients in test area, enter preparation steps, and enter the recipe required tools in the text area.
+The user can do so, by selecting a cuisine, enter a recipe name, enter recipe name, enter ingredients in text area, enter preparation steps, enter the recipe required tools in the text area, and enter recipes image URL.
 * When the user wish to modify a recipe, edit function added to help the user to edit and update the recipe.
-Beside each recipe in the recipe list on the home page under the cover photo, the user will find a list of all recipes in whatocook app linked database, an Edit button added to  route the suer to a new html page to edit the wishing recipe's input fields and hit the Edit Recipe blue button at the end of the html page and the user also will be redirected to the home page.
+At the buttom of each recipe in the recipe list.
+Under the cover photo, the user will find a list of all recipes in whatocook app linked database, an Edit button added to  route the user to a new html page to edit the wishing recipe's input fields and hit the Edit Recipe blue button at the end of the html page and the user also will be redirected to the home page.
-* For user convenient, a delete button also added in red color beside the edit blue button, should the user wish to delete the recipe on later stage.
+* For user convenient, a delete button also added in red color at the end of each recipes drop down, should the user wish to delete the recipe on later stage.

 ### User searching for a recipe
-* I want to select a cuisine to start my search about that cuisine recipes.
+* I want to select a recipe name or cuisine to start my search about that recipes.
 A search link at the top right of the home page a  in the Nav bar provided to start searching.
  This link is linked to a new html page.
-The search page currently only has one search function available, it's search by cuisine.
-On the page under the cover photo, a Select menu provided.the Select menu continue a list of cusuines.
+The search page currently only has two search functions available, it's search by recipes name or cuisine.
 * I want my search results.
-When the user select a cusine, he/she can start the search by clicking on the search recipes blue button under the select menu.
-After, the user will be taking to a new html page menu which will be listing all recipes related to that cuisine.
+When the user enter a recipe name or select a cusine, he/she can start the search by clicking on the search recipes blue button under.
+After, the user will be taking to a new html page menu which will be listing all recipes related to that search.
 * I want to see the recipe to start cooking.
 The user can click on the wishing recipe block, to have all recipes information.

 ## Wireframe mockups